-ANNOUNCEMENT: Students should plan on applying at least eight months prior to their proposed start date at Centro Medico Humberto Parra.
+ANNOUNCEMENT: M4s should plan on applying at least eight months prior to their proposed start date at Centro Medico Humberto Parra.
 M1 applications for June and/or July are due no later than November 13, 2013

 Dates: M4s may apply to visit the clinic at any time during the year, while M1s may visit during the summer months, space permitting.

 Elective Credit: Students may apply to receive credit for the elective in International Health.
 Beyond the goals of the elective rotation described below students are required to prepare a 10-15 minute health education lecture in Spanish that will be presented a minimum of two times to clinic attendings, staff, and visiting medical students and residents.
 Students will also be required to work on an independent study project, chosen from a list developed by clinic administrators.
 The project often involves designing a new protocol or updating public health programs for the clinic and the local community.
 Examples include projects on pediatric dental health, colon cancer screening, Chagas screening and treatment protocols, obesity/exercise program, health promoter program, among others.
 Students will be assigned a project by the clinic administrator.
 The expectation is that students will do a brief literature review before the rotation begins, complete the project on site, and submit a 4-6 page recommendation to the clinic administrator before departure.

 Goals of Elective Credit:

 - Provide exposure to diseases not generally encountered during U.S. medical training.

 - Develop medical skills necessary to practice in a setting that lacks many technological advances.